Plamedi-Pindi/Spotify-Clone/README.md

-# Spotify-Replication
+# Spotify-Clone
-This is Spotify replication using React.js
+This is Spotify Clone using React.js

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.